lobocv/blog/content/posts/recursive_jsonb_merge/index.md

 The final case (`else`) handles the situation where `va` and `vb` are both JSON objects.
 In that situation we recursively call the `jsonb_recursive_merge` on `va` and `vb`.

-And there you have it, a custom PostgreSQL function that merges two JSON objects, preserving and merging any nested objects.
-I'd like to thank and give credit to `klin` and his very helpful [StackOverflow](https://stackoverflow.com/a/42954907) answer which brought me to a solution to this problem.

 ### Using the function